skadri342/Beginner-CPlusPlus-Projects/Jam-of-the-Month-Club/README.md

 Learned about control statements.
-Sequential statements (sequence), selection statements (decision), and repitition statements (loops).
+Sequential statements (sequence), selection statements (decision), and repetition statements (loops).
+Learned about if statements and switch case syntax for C++.